AI's Impact on Business: Benefits, Risks, and Real-World Use Cases

 FAQ

-Q. How do companies measure AI ROI effectively?
+How do companies measure AI ROI effectively?

 Successful companies track specific metrics like cost reduction, efficiency improvements, and accuracy gains.
 Customer service AI ROI comes from reduced call volume and faster resolution times.
 Sales AI ROI shows up in higher conversion rates and improved forecast accuracy.